Back to articles

 If you're leading a team trying to figure this out, here's a starting framework.

 First, audit where your team spends time today.
 Categorize activities into "judgment work" (decisions, strategy, customer understanding) and "execution work" (building, documenting, analyzing).
 AI will accelerate the execution work.
 Your job is to make sure the time saved gets redirected toward judgment work, not just toward shipping more features.
+I've seen teams do this audit and discover they spend 70% of their time on execution.
+The question then becomes: if AI cuts that to 40%, does the other 30% go to judgment work or to more execution?
+The answer determines whether you become a better team or just a faster one.

 Second, strengthen your strategy and success criteria before you accelerate your execution.
 It doesn't help to build faster if you're building the wrong things.
 Spend the first few weeks getting clear on outcomes before you optimize for speed.
+This is counterintuitive because AI tooling makes you want to move immediately.
+Resist that urge.
+Two weeks of strategic clarity will save you a quarter of wasted velocity.

 Third, invest in your team's judgment skills.
 Run more design reviews, more customer interviews, more strategy discussions.
 These are the skills that matter most in an AI-augmented team, and they atrophy if you don't exercise them.
+I'd specifically recommend increasing the frequency of customer contact.
+The teams I've seen navigate AI adoption best are the ones that doubled their customer interview cadence because they suddenly had more time for it.

 Fourth, set up explicit quality gates for AI-generated work.
 Not because AI output is bad, but because unchecked output of any kind leads to accumulated technical and design debt.
 Someone needs to own quality, and "the AI did it" isn't an acceptable answer when something breaks.
+I recommend treating AI output the same way you'd treat a contribution from a prolific but junior contractor: it might be good, it might be subtly wrong, and it always needs review.

 The leadership question